kxdang/react-deck-of-cards/README.md

 ## What I learned:

+- Understanding React lifecycle methods
 - Used axios to retrieve data from an API
 - Used state to store data and `componentDidMount()` to asynchronously make calls once mounted
-- Display cards and using inline styles in React to generate random transformation and rotation
+- Display cards and using inline CSS styles in React to generate random transformation and rotation
 - Adding a reset button to restart state and make new call to API

 ## Open source API used: